open-telemetry/oteps/text/0187-data-classification.md

 Known high cardinality attributes can be filtered out to reduce the cost of Observability suites.

-Attributes containing User Generated Content, Personal Data or sensitive data can be rerouted into a slower processing queue to redact, anonymise, or drop resource values.
+Attributes containing User Generated Content (UGC), Personal Data (PD) or sensitive data can be rerouted into a slower processing queue to redact, anonymise, or drop resource values.

 Associate resource telemetry to Service Level Objective / Service Level Indicator (SLO/SLI) so that observability systems can automatically identify data that should be alerted on.